Gui-Yom/cellautomata/README.md

 Conway's Game of Life : [https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life][wikipedia_gol]

 ### Tf is this ?
 This is a java implementation of a Game Of Life computation engine (see link above).
+It takes an image or a serialized (.gld) file as input.
-It's able to create animated images (GIF and APNG), as well as static ones, of multiples generations.
-It can also take an image as input for the generation 0.
+Then it can create animated sequences (GIF and APNG), as well as static ones, of multiples generations.

-Note that a special file format has been created to save the current computation step (.gld file).
+The .gld file format has been created on purpose to save the current state for later use.

-Currently, the engine is very slow :s as it naively compute the entire universe each round.

 ### Example
-Here's an example of what can be achieved.
+Here's an example of what can be achieved :
 ![example gif][example_gif]

 ### Library usage